simonneutert/first-aid-helper-telegram-bot/README.md

 It is interactive with buttons, following the medical predefined paths of action.

-## Environment
+## Environment / Setup

 Please [setup a telegram bot](https://core.telegram.org/bots) for you to test.

+- Ruby v3.1
+- `$ bundle install`
+- setup Environment variables
-Create a `.env` in your clone project and check out `.env.sample` for what keys you need to set.
+  - Create a `.env` in your clone project and check out `.env.sample` for what keys you need to set.

-Copy the bots API key to the `.env`
+  - Copy the bots API key to the `.env`
+- developers using VSCode can run the tool via debug

 ## Roadmap